ecentral/ec-scripts/README.md

 #### The idea of Options, Addons and Runners

 As you may have expected, using options isn't the only thing you can do with `.ecconf.js`.<br>
-There's also "addons" and "runners".
+There is also the concept of "addons" and "runners".
 These names are used to define two groups of tools within eC Scripts.

 Addons are all the tools that runners need to run your code.<br>